About Beaumont Cancer Institute

-Each program at Beaumont includes a highly trained team of specialists who work closely in a well-coordinated team effort, making sure every patient gets the most from the latest technological advances.
+Each program includes a highly trained team of specialists who work closely in a well-coordinated effort, making sure every patient gets the most from the latest technological advances.

 Beaumont has developed image-guided radiation therapy, hyperthermic therapy, adaptive radiation therapy and high-dose brachytherapy, all of which have helped patients with various cancers.

-As a commitment to patients, Beaumont has introduced an inexpensive Lung Cancer Screening Program that should save lives through early detection.
+Beaumont also has an inexpensive Lung Cancer Screening Program that saves lives through early detection.

 The program involves low-dose computed tomography imaging (CT scan) that uses X-ray beams to help physicians diagnose many conditions.
-It is recommended for anyone older than 55 who is at high risk for lung cancer or mesothelioma, the cancer caused by asbestos exposure.
+It is recommended for anyone over 55 who is at high risk for lung cancer or mesothelioma.

-Beaumont surgeons pioneered a robotic surgery technique in 2013 to remove cancerous tumors from a patient with only one kidney remaining, taking advantage of this novel, minimally invasive procedure.
+Beaumont surgeons pioneered a robotic surgery technique to remove cancerous tumors from patients with only one kidney remaining, taking advantage of this novel, minimally invasive procedure.

 Beaumont became the first center outside of Japan to use a novel balloon ablation technology to treat atrial fibrillation.
 It also opened a Cardiovascular Performance Clinic to help reduce associated health risks that come with exercise programs.

-The National Cancer Institute (NCI) designated the Beaumont Cancer Institute as one of 49 Community Clinical Oncology Programs that provide patients with cutting-edge clinical research trials.
+The National Cancer Institute designated the Beaumont Cancer Institute as one of 49 community clinical oncology programs that provide patients with cutting-edge clinical research trials.

-Beaumont also is designated as a Blue Cross Distinction Center for the Treatment of Rare and Complex Cancers, which should help attract mesothelioma patients.
+Beaumont also is designated as a Blue Cross Center of Distinction for the treatment of rare and complex cancers.

-The Genetics Program includes an oncologist/program director, cancer genetics counselors, an attending physician, and supportive care nurses.
-They provide genetic testing, risk assessment, family-history evaluation, genetic education and counseling services.
+The genetics program includes an oncologist and program director, cancer genetics counselors, an attending physician and supportive care nurses.
+They provide genetic testing, risk assessment, family history evaluation, genetic education and counseling services.

-Clinical trials can be a good way to find the latest treatment for many cancers.
-They also help advance medical strategies for those who follow.
-The clinical trials office at Beaumont Health System has been offering personalized service since 1999.
+The clinical trials office at Beaumont Health has been offering personalized service since 1999.

-There are more than 60 treatment, prevention and support trials covering a wide variety of cancers currently underway at Beaumont, which has been a leader in many of the specialties.
+There are more than 60 treatment, prevention and support trials covering a wide variety of cancers currently ongoing at Beaumont.